opencobra/cobratoolbox/testAll-CodeCov-README.md

-# Code Cov CI - GitHub Actions Workflow
+# TestAll and Code Cov CI - GitHub Actions Workflow

 This repository contains the **Code Cov CI** GitHub Actions workflow, which automates the process of running MATLAB tests and generating code coverage reports using Codecov.
 The workflow is triggered on pushes and pull requests to the `develop` branch.